Are You Suffering from Unhealthy Stress?

-The average American leads a very stressful life and confrontations of some sort are seemingly a minute-by-minute affair.
+The average American leads a very stressful life, and confrontations of some sort can seem like a daily affair.
 We never get a break.
 When the body is constantly on alert, it cannot devote resources toward day-to-day repair and maintenance.
-Sleep is disrupted, digestion is compromised, and tissues begin breaking down.
-The link between stress and more serious conditions such as hypertension, autoimmune diseases, and atherosclerosis should be obvious.
+Sleep is disrupted, digestion is compromised, and tissues begin breaking down, explaining the link between stress and more serious conditions such as hypertension, autoimmune diseases, and atherosclerosis.

 - Financial issues